RocketSoftware/uniface-ux/README.md

 - Run command: ```npm run lint```,
   This will run JavaScript lint for several sources;
 - Run command: ```npm run build:dev```,
-  This will build the bundles for development mode, so with source map;
+  This will build the bundles for development mode, including source map for easier debugging;
 - Run command: ```npm run serve:dev```,
   This will start a web server with a dynamic development bundles;
 - Run command: ```npm run watch```,